 Your purpose for doing that is to drive direct traffic back to your website or a specific page.
 We build backlinks for the same reason.
-A link building strategy will target high-traffic websites that will include a link, back to your URL.
-So, a link to your blog for example.
-There are many different methods to gaining backlinks, a lot of them take time and consistent effort.
-Like all SEO, you need to keep it up.
+A link building strategy will target high-traffic (non-spammy) websites that will include a link, back to your URL.
+There are many different methods to gaining backlinks, all of them take time and consistent effort.
+But that’s SEO for you!

 Hearing that word strikes fear, doesn’t it?

 Technical SEOs are so mysterious.
 Well, they’re not, they’re usually just geeks.

 They like to tinker with the back-end of websites and optimising your site’s infrastructure.
 They play about with code, they check out how well your permalinks are geared for people searching for your content.
 Technical SEOs feel the need for speed in terms of how quick your pages load.
 General site health and performance are on their radar.
 They keep their beady eyes on algorithm changes.
 What you once ranked well on, might suddenly take a dive, and you need a techie in your corner before that happens.